Skip to main content

 }

-Then open your Swift file and press ⌘ + S to format it πŸ’…πŸΌ.
+Then open a Swift file and press ⌘S to format it 💅🏼.

 tip

-πŸ™ˆ If you encounter errors, open the Command Palette with ⌘ + Shift + P, run > SweetPad: Show format logs, and check the Output panel for formatter logs.
+🙈 If formatting fails, open the command palette (⌘⇧P), run > SweetPad: Show format logs, and check the Output panel.
 If issues persist, grab the logs and open an issue on the SweetPad GitHub repository.

 Which formatter to use?